SleepyBandit/oxford-dictionary/README.md

 # oxford-dictionary
-A nodeJS wrapper for using the oxforddictionary.com REST API.
+A NodeJS wrapper for using the oxforddictionary.com REST API.

 # Install:
 ```